ihor/NSPL/README.md

  4. It was the first number we took, so it passed through the ```take``` function as well
  5. And then we calculated its square and printed the result

 The same repeated on steps 6-10 and 11-15.
-On step 14 the ```take``` function took the last third number and finished which stopped the whole iteration.
+On step 14 the ```take``` function took the last third number and finished, which stopped the whole iteration.

 Without the ```logged``` function the code which produces the same result looks cleaner:
  ```php